publiccodenet/about/activities/staff-management/expense.md

 The expense can now be approved by your manager, followed by an approval step by the accountant.
 Expense requests may be rejected or returned to you for further clarification or documentation through the NMBRS app as well.
 After approval the reimbursement is added to your next salary.

+## Expenses of non-staff

+For expenses done by volenteers and non-staff an expense form can be submitted.
+This form can be received from your contracting contact.